wkrueger/swagger-ts-template/README.md

 Generates a typed API consumer on a defined folder. `genTypes` is already included.

-OBS: Routes must have "operationId" defined, since this is used to name the function.

 ```ts
 export async function genPaths(swaggerDoc: SwaggerDoc, opts: genPathsOpts): Promise<void>